Troubleshooting

 tool and import the resulting file into Doltgres.
 Then test the query you think should work using any Postgres client.

-If you run into any issues requiring engineering attention, please submit a GitHub Issue to the Doltgres project.
+If you run into any issues requiring engineering attention, please submit a to the Doltgres project.
 Please be as detailed as possible in your report.
 Note the schema of the database and query or queries that can be used to trigger the issue.
 If possible, push the database to a cloud remote and give us access.

 Doltgres operational issues usually manifest as slow SQL queries.
 In rare occasions, Doltgres may consume more of your system's resources than you expect.
 In these cases, this document has some recommendations.